Stanko/Stanko.github.io/projects.md

 ---

 These are selected open source projects I did.
 Most of these are JavaScript or CSS libraries.
-Beside that I contribute to a few bigger open source projects, and fool around on [CodePen](http://codepen.io/stanko/).
+Beside that, I contribute to a few bigger open source projects, and fool around on [CodePen](http://codepen.io/stanko/).

 Few of these need some love, as maintaining a lot of small projects takes quite a bit of time.